trueos/pcbsd/docs/controlpanel.rst

 The "General Settings" tab of this utility allows you to:

-* determine whether or not the firewall starts when the system boots; unless you have a reason to do so and understand the security implications, this box should be so that your system is protected by the firewall
+* Determine whether or not the firewall starts when the system boots.
+Unless you have a reason to do so and understand the security implications, the

-* start, stop, or restart the firewall: if you add, delete, or modify a firewall rule, restart the firewall for your changes to take effect
+  "Enable Firewall on startup" box should be checked so that your system is protected by the firewall.

+* "Start", "Stop", or "Restart" the firewall.

-* restore default configuration: this button allows you to return to the original, working configuration should you not like the changes you make to your firewall rules
+* The "Restore Default Configuration" button allows you to return to the original, working configuration.

-To view or modify the firewall rules, click :menuselection:`Exceptions --> Add entry` to open the screen shown in Figure 8.16b.
+To add or delete custom firewall rules, click the "Open Ports" tab to open the screen shown in Figure 8.16b.
+Note that your custom rules will allow
+**incoming** connections on the specified protocol and port number.

 **Figure 8.16b: Adding a New Firewall Rule**

 .. image:: images/firewall2.png

-The following information is needed when creating a rule:

-* **Service or Port:** you can either select the name of the service you wish to allow or block from the drop-down menu or type in the number of the port used by the service.
-Which you choose does not matter as the firewall will match the name and number for you and display both after you save the rule.
-By default, the name “Custom” is selected for you and you only need to enter the port number.

-* **Policy:** you need to choose whether to allow or block this service/port.

-* **Direction:** use the drop-down menu to determine whether the policy applies to incoming or outgoing connections.
-The direction is from the perspective of your computer: do you want others to connect to your service (incoming) or do you want to connect to the service running on another system (outgoing).

-* **Protocol:** use the drop-down menu to select whether the service uses the TCP or UDP protocol.

-* **Interface:** use the drop-down menu to select the interface that will make or receive the connection.

-Once you have made your selections, press "Ok" to save the new rule.

-.. note:: the new rule will not be used by the firewall until the firewall is restarted by clicking the "Restart" button in the "General" tab.
+Any rules that you create will appear in this screen.
+To add a rule, input the port number to open.
+By default, "tcp" is selected.
+If the rule is for the
+UDP protocol, click the "tcp" drop-down menu and select "udp".
+Once you have the protocol and port number selected, click the "Open Port" button to add the new rule to your custom list.

+If you have created any custom rules and wish to delete one, highlight the rule to delete and click the "Close Selected Ports" button to remove it from the custom rules list.

-Test that your new rule(s) work as expected.
-For example, if you create a rule to allow an SSH connection, try connecting to your PC-BSD® system using
-:command:`ssh` to verify that the firewall is now allowing the connection.
+Whenever you create a custom rule, test that your new rule works as expected.
+For example, if you create a rule to allow an SSH connection, try connecting to your PC-BSD® system using :command:`ssh` to verify that the firewall is now allowing the connection.

 .. index:: network
 .. _Network Configuration: